 Full Disclaimer right now.
 We are completely serious when we say that cheese is addictive.
-This isn’t some tongue-in-cheek, over exaggerated way to discuss wanting to eliminate something that’s bad for us and the environment.
+This isn’t some tongue-in-cheek, with an exaggerated way to discuss wanting to eliminate something that’s bad for us and the environment.
 It literally contains compounds that studies have found to be addictive.
 Yes, that’s why it’s so hard to turn your back on it.

 What compounds are those, you ask?
 Specifically, casein.
 The protein found in milk and cheese, casein breaks down during digestion and releases morphine-like substances called casomorphins.
-These substances have been found to activate the reward centers of the brain and create and addictive response on par with heroin.
+These substances have been found to activate the reward centers of the brain and create an addictive response on par with heroin.
 Heroin!
 No wonder we have such a hard time avoiding the stuff!
 Ever talk to someone who says, “I’d totally be vegan, I just could never give up cheese?”
 They’re in the throes of cheese addiction and that’s not easy to beat.

 It isn’t impossible, however.
-Now, more than ever, there are alternatives to the gooey stuff that taste great, don’t require massive resources to produce, don’t rely on the factory farming system to create and don’t help to create public health catastrophes.
+Now, more than ever, there are alternatives to the gooey stuff that tastes great, don’t require massive resources to produce, don’t rely on the factory farming system to create and don’t help to create public health catastrophes.
 We can do this together, people!
 Let’s break cheese addiction one step at a time!

 1. Think about what’s in it

 Pus, you guys.
 Pus is in it.